gbif/hp-vertnet-plus/_posts/2025-05-01-vertNet-is-all-new.md

 Happy Data Users: 1, Frustration: 0

 ### More records
-Yep, an increase in the number of vertebrate records - now ~25 million from 137 data publishers and growing.
+Yep, an increase in the number of vertebrate records - now ~25 million from 137 data publishers and growing (probably even more now that you are reading this).
 That’s several million more records than were available just last week.
 Plus, we’re working to add as many publishers of vertebrate data to GBIF as possible.

 ### Up-to-date data on demand
 The portal now pulls data directly from the GBIF data index.
 That means that whenever data are updated in GBIF they will also be updated in VertNet automatically and simultaneously.
 Gone are the days when VertNet, GBIF, iDigBio and other portals were all working with different versions of the data (well, at least for VertNet and GBIF).